angular/angular/aio/content/guide/component-interaction.md

 The parent component *itself* has no access to the child.

-You can't use the *local variable* technique if an instance of the parent component *class* must read or write child component values or must call child component methods.
+You can't use the *local variable* technique if an instance of the parent component *class* must read or write child component values or must call child component methods globally.

 When the parent component *class* requires that kind of access,
 ***inject*** the child component into the parent as a *ViewChild*.